Structural thermokinetic modelling: Mathematical derivations

 They can be written -- again with sum symbols -- as

-\myparagraph{Response coefficients for general state variables} The previous formulae hold if the output $y$ is a stationary concentration $s_{i}$ or a flux $j_{l}$.
-How can we generalise them to other output variable $z(\cv, \vv)$, which are functions of the state variables $y_{p}$, i.e.~metabolite levels and fluxes)?
-The unscaled derivatives are called $\bar z_{y_{p}}$ and $\bar z_{y_{p}y_{q}}$.
+\myparagraph{Response coefficients for general state variables} The previous formulae holds for targets $y$ that are stationary concentrations \coout{symbols??} $c_{i}$ or fluxes $v_{l}$.
+How can we generalise them to other target variables $z(\cv, \vv)$, which are functions of these state variables $y_{p}$? \coout{WO:?} Let the unscaled derivatives be called $\zun_{y_{p}}$ and $\zun_{y_{p}y_{q}}$.
 We shall first first compute the unscaled, and then the scaled response coefficients of $z$.
 The unscaled response coefficients read (with sum convention)